Construction Procurement Handbook

 Purpose and outline

-3.1 This guidance is designed to give CAs the ability to objectively review whether tenders are potentially abnormally low and to take action to exclude or accept them.
+3.1 This guidance is designed to give CAs the ability to objectively review whether tenders are potentially abnormally low and to take action to reject or accept them.
 Following the guidance will also allow CAs to demonstrate before, during and after award that, in doing so, the process was open, fair and impartial.
 The process should be applied after arithmetical checking and bid clarification.
 It is a two-stage process.

 • Stage One is the identification of potential ALTs through the application of an objective formula.
 Where potential ALTs are identified, Stage One must not be used on its own; it is an indication of a potential ALT not confirmation of an actual ALT.
 Therefore, where a potential ALT has been identified, it must be followed up by dialogue with the bidder to seek an explanation for the bid.

 • Stage Two is a dialogue with relevant bidders to seek their explanation of the price and costs of potential ALTs.
 The crux of this stage is that the bidder must assure the evaluation panel that there is a correlation between the price and the proposal and that the bidder can deliver the proposal for the price offered.
 For below 2015 Regs threshold procurements, it need only be carried out in the case of a bid which has been identified as being potentially abnormally low and which is selected as the Most Economically Advantageous Tender (MEAT)[1] bid.
 Bidders may have valid reasons which explain why a bid is not abnormally low and is therefore sustainable, presenting no additional risk to the successful completion of the contract.
 For example, a bidder who has a yard full of lamp posts unused from a previous contract may decide to discount the cost of material in their bid in order to reduce a book loss and therefore may choose to submit a bid which is lower than others but not abnormally low.
 This is quite distinct to the situation where a bidder submits a bid that is non-sustainable for the delivery of the contract.
 This can often be enabled by bidders making entirely arbitrary and speculative reductions to their bids with the intention of driving discounts from their suppliers and sub-contractors in order to secure an award.
 Bidders should not be given the opportunity to re-value or amend their bids as part of this evaluation process.
-All bids, which are part of an above 2015 Regs regulated procurement and which are identified as potentially abnormally low must be investigated.
+All bids, which are above the 2015 Regs regulated procurement threshold and which are identified as potentially abnormally low must be investigated.

 3.2 The use of this process can help inform but does not replace the need for sound and appropriate consideration of tenders by construction professionals.
 Indeed, the use of appropriate professional expertise is essential throughout the whole procurement process.
 It is based on the Northern Ireland Finance Department, Construction Works Procurement, Guidance on Abnormally Low Tenders published in 2013 and updated in 2016.